samcennis/CognosDashboardEmbeddedSampleAppSetup/README.md

 Select the "Lite" plan and then "Create".
 After creating the service, select "Service Credentials" from the left menu, then "New Credential" to generate a new set of credentials.
 Name the credentials whatever you wish.
 Select "View credentials", and copy the "client_id" and "client_secret" values.

-Now that your have our Cognos Dashboard Embedded service credentials, you can try out this app here (before setting it up with the instructions below): https://cognos-dashboard-embedded-sample-app.mybluemix.net/
+Now that your have our Cognos Dashboard Embedded service credentials, you can try out this app first before [setting it up yourself with the instructions below](#deploy-the-node-red-starter-application).

+**Try this app out with the live version here:** https://cognos-dashboard-embedded-sample-app.mybluemix.net/

 Keep in mind that dashboards you save at this link are stored with full visibility in my own Cloudant database... so avoid creating dashboards or using data that containes sensitive/private information.